a210615UKM/MY-Buddy/README.md

 ---

-## License
+## 📄 License

-This project was built for educational/hackathon purposes.
+Built for educational and hackathon purposes.